Potrero Power Plant

 After implementation of the cleanup, monitoring will be conducted to confirm that groundwater is being protected.
 Institutional controls will also be used, including a Land Use Covenant (LUC) and a Risk Management Plan (RMP).
 The RMP will set forth procedures for maintaining the protectiveness of the cleanup efforts, provide safety guidelines for workers to use during future construction and maintenance activities, as well as future site users (based on property owners’ redevelopment plans).

-Once initiated, we anticipate the pilot test will take approximately two months to complete.
-As part of our commitment to keep the community informed, we are holding a community open house on March 27th (6:30 p.m. to 8:00 p.m. at the Dogpatch Café in San Francisco) to provide information about the test and how it may impact the community (anticipated work schedule and planned work hours, etc.).
-For more details about the open house, see the recent Project Newsletter (PDF, 3.5 MB).
+We anticipate the pilot test will take approximately two months to complete.
+As part of our commitment to keep the community informed, we recently held a community open house to provide information about the test and how it may impact the community (anticipated work schedule and planned work hours, etc.).

 Once all of the design, planning, permitting and contracting are completed, the final cleanup work is expected to begin in early 2017, and will take approximately 12 months.

 Switchyard and General Construction Yard Areas (PG&E Owned)

 The Switchyard and General Construction Yard remain an integral part of San Francisco's electrical infrastructure.
 In 2012, the Water Board issued a completion (i.e., No Further Action) letter for environmental work on this portion of the site, indicating that no further remediation work is needed.